Afro-Panamanians

 Afro-Panamanians are Panamanians of African descent.
+They make up 31% of the Panamanian population.
 The population can be mainly broken into two categories: "Afro-Colonials", those descended from slaves brought to Panama during the colonial period; and "Afro-Antilleans", West Indian immigrant descendants with origins in Trinidad, Martinique, Saint Lucia, Guadeloupe, Dominica, Grenada, Haiti, Belize, Barbados, and Jamaica, whose ancestors were recruited to build the Panama Canal.

 Afro-Panamanians can be found in the towns and cities of Colón, Cristóbal and Balboa, the Río Abajo area of Panama City, the Canal Zone and the province of Bocas del Toro.

-Early Period
+Early period

 The first Africans to arrive in Panama came with Vasco Núñez de Balboa, in 1513.
 Panama was a very important territory because it had the shortest route from the Atlantic to the Pacific.
 Goods were taken from ports in Portobelo and Nombre de Dios, transported overland to ports in Panama City and boarded on ships headed to South America.
 Initially, indigenous labor was used.
 Due to abuse and disease, the indigenous population was decimated.

 Bartolomé de Las Casas advocated getting slaves from Africa.
 By 1517, the trade in Africans was underway.
 Initially slaves were used to work and maintain the ships and port.
 They were later used to transport goods across the isthmus.
 The transportation of goods was grueling, not only due to the 60 kilometers of harsh tropical rainforest that had to be forced through, but also to bad weather and attacks by indigenous people.